the-cafe/git-ai-commit/README.md

 - A CLI and git hook that summarizes your changes every time you run `git commit`

-- Integrates with the [`pre-commit`](https://pre-commit.com/) framework, works alongside all your git hooks
+- Integrates with the [`pre-commit`](https://pre-commit.com/) framework, working alongside all your git hooks

 ## 📺 Usage